 The following table shows the primary hybrids (species x species) between those species in the Dircaea clade most frequently used in hybridizing.
 This is not likely to be a complete list, but it should provide some guidance about what things have already been done.
 Notes for each species provide additional information about secondary crosses and other potentially useful information.

 All primary crosses between species in the Dircaea clade should produce fertile hybrids.
-As far as I can tell, adding more Dircaea-clade species to the mix does not prevent them from being fertile.
+So far it appears that adding more Dircaea-clade species to the mix does not prevent them from being fertile.
 Peter Shalit, Ruth Coulson, Dale Martens, and others have created fertile hybrids which have quite a number of these species in their ancestry.

 Special thanks to Ruth Coulson, Jon Lindstrom, Dave Zaitlin, and particularly Peter Shalit for their contributions to the information in the table below.

 In the 1960s, Carl Clayberg did a set of crossing experiments between species of Sinningia (and Rechsteineria).
 He included five members of the Dircaea clade: S. cardinalis, S. douglasii, S. eumorpha, S. leucotricha, and S. lineata.
 For the complete results, see the crossing chart.
 For our purposes here, it suffices to note that he showed that all ten possible combinations (considering A x B and B x A to be the same) produced fertile hybrid plants.